 October 21, 2019

 My favorite Biblical wedding passage is Romans 12:9-10.
 I try to work it in to every ceremony I perform.
 I love what it says (and it is also not 1 Corinthians 13, which seems to be read at every wedding).
-The Apostle Paul wrote other passages to talk about love.
+The Apostle Paul wrote lots of passages talking about love, but this is one of my favorites.
 So, Romans 12:9-10 reads:

 Let love be genuine; hate what is evil, hold fast to what is good; love one another with mutual affection; outdo one another in showing honor.
 Do not lag in zeal, be ardent in spirit, serve the Lord.

 This communicates a lot about what I hope for a couple.
 What will you need to be successful as a couple?
 Your love for each other must be genuine.
-Genuine love grows over a period of time.
+There really isn't love at first sight.
+Genuine love is not instant; rather genuine love grows over a period of time.
 It is not born out of selfish ambition or vain conceit.
-It is not infatuation or the like, but a strong patient process.
+It is not infatuation or anything like that.
+It is a strong and patient process.
 Your love must grow and mature.
 Mutual affection means being one in spirit and in purpose.
 If a relationship is one sided, then it is not a relationship.
 Marriage has often been described as give and take, but a truly successful union is give, give and give.
 In Philippians 2:3 Paul tells us to:

 He encourages us to outdo each other in honor.
 Marriage is a competition of service.
 Who can outserve the other?
 How wonderful if the couple tries to out love and out honor each other, to live a life of service to each other.
 That is a truly beautiful thing.